schollz/broadcast/README.md

 ### Documentation

-you can install *broadcast* and then activate the mod in the `SYSTEM > MODS > BROADCAST`. after activating for the first time you need to restart `SYSTEM > RESTART`.
+you can install *broadcast* and then activate the mod in the `SYSTEM > MODS > BROADCAST`. after activating for the first time you need to restart `SYSTEM > RESTART`. (this first restart may take a few minutes, during which your screen may be blank).

 after installation you can activate the broadcast by going to `SYSTEM > MODS > BROADCAST`. first use E3 to select `edit station name` and press K3 to enter in your station name. then you can use E3 to select `offline` and press K3 to turn go `online`. if you are "online" you can use the URL to listen to your norns.